Skip to main content

 3. Authority

-1. Only the chancellor or president has the authority to close a campus.
+1. Only the chancellor or president has the authority to approve on-site closure and transition to remote operations for a campus.

 2. The chancellor or president, or their designee, has the authority to approve a limited closure.